-Professor and Associate Chair at the Department of Sociology of the University of Colorado at Boulder
+Professor of Sociology at the University of Colorado at Boulder

 Con to the question "Should the Death Penalty Be Allowed?"

 "Even if one concedes, for the sake of argument, that some people like Timothy McVeigh deserve to die, we run into all sorts of problems drawing the line between who deserves to live and who deserves to die...
 At the end of the day, we make so many mistakes in making those decisions that the only clear lesson is that we do not deserve to kill."

 "Top Death Penalty Expert Joins CU-Boulder Faculty," University of Colorado News Center, Aug.
 29, 2001

 Experts Individuals with MDs, JDs, PhDs, or equivalent advanced degrees in fields relevant to death penalty issues.
 Also top-level government officials (such as foreign leaders, US presidents, Founding Fathers, Supreme Court Justices, members of legislative bodies, cabinet members, military leaders, etc.) with positions relevant to death penalty issues.

 Professor, Sociology, University of Colorado at Boulder, 2001-present

 Former Associate Chair, Department of Sociology, University of Colorado at Boulder